justanothercatgirl/cpp_helloworld_example/README.md

+## Yes, it compiles.
+At least under gcc.

 # What is this?
 This is simple C++ "Hello world" program example.
 The code follows modern C++ standards and coding styles,